BIRU-Scop/poker-planner-lite/README.md

 ## Tech Stack

-We use Angular for the frontend and communicate via websocket to a MQTT server supporting protocol version 5 (in our case we use VerneMQ).
+We use Angular for the frontend and communicate via websocket to a MQTT server supporting protocol version 5 (in our case we use EMQX).
 We do not need to keep voting data for long, hence MQTT was a good solution to handle clients communication.

 Just a SPA frontend and an MQTT server, nothing else.